djalbat/occam-dom/README.md

 const topmostNode = topmostNodeFromOuterNodes(ClassFromOuterNode, outerNode);
 ```

 Note that the topmost inner node has no corresponding outer node and that a default of `HTMLNode` has been provided.
-There is no need to provide a unique class for every outer node type that the algorithm comes across.
+There is no need to provide a unique class for every type of outer node that the algorithm may come across.

 ## Building